Ransomware3301/caesar_cypher_algorithm/README.md

 <br>
 Example:
 <br>
-Plaintext:   "gur creeva cntrf jvyy uryc lbh svaq lbhe pnyyvat ohg qbag or qhcrq phg qbja gur jbbqf gurl or reqbf" <br>
+**Plaintext**:   "gur creeva cntrf jvyy uryc lbh svaq lbhe pnyyvat ohg qbag or qhcrq phg qbja gur jbbqf gurl or reqbf" <br>
-Decrypted:   "the perrin pages will help you find your calling but dont be duped cut down the woods they be erdos" <br>
+**Decrypted**:   "the perrin pages will help you find your calling but dont be duped cut down the woods they be erdos" <br>
 _(from "Mr. Robot" (Season 2, Episode 11)_